madslaz/Burp-Suite-Certified-Practitioner/HTTP Request Smuggling.md

 ```

 #### Lab: HTTP Request Smugging, Basic TE.CL Vulnerability
 - I had trouble making this work manually through Burp Repeater; I solved the lab using their Smuggler extension.
+Attempting to send the request twice did not result in the expected GPOST error.

 ```
 POST / HTTP/2